 What does this mean for a developer?
-It means that he doesn’t have to worry about the number of nodes, where exactly containers are launched, how they interact.
-He doesn’t have to deal with hardware optimization, or worry about nodes that could be disrupted (and something like that, according to Murphy’s law, is bound to happen), since new nodes can be added to the Kubernetes cluster if needed.
+It means that he doesn’t have to worry about the number of nodes, where exactly containers are launched, and how they interact.
+He doesn’t have to deal with hardware optimization or worry about nodes that could be disrupted (and something like that, according to Murphy’s law, is bound to happen), since new nodes can be added to the Kubernetes cluster if needed.
 If there is something wrong with some of the existing nodes, Kubernetes will deploy containers on those nodes that are still functional.

 Stability of work